 - Flaking and crusting of the skin

-- Skin discoloration – the target area becomes darker than it should be after the laser treatment or become lighter than it ought to.
+- Skin discoloration – the target area becomes darker than after the laser treatment or becomes lighter than it ought to.

 How Many Treatments Will Provide Results?

 You will need a minimum of three laser pigmentation removal treatments or sessions before you can start seeing results.
-This is due to the fact that melasma is a deep pigmentation disorder.
+This is because melasma is a deep pigmentation disorder.

 What Are the Post Laser Treatment Precautions?

 Following the laser treatment for pigmentation removal, the target area reddens and starts burning like sunburn.
 But this is a brief sensation that will soon pass away.
 If you happen to treat a large area, then expect significant swelling.

 If this happens, you may have to take some downtime from work.
 When you take a shower the next day, don’t scrub the treated areas.

 To alleviate the risk of hyperpigmentation or re-pigmentation, you can use broad-spectrum SPF50 sunscreen.
 Avoid liquid sunscreens.

 You should not use makeup for at least five days after the treatment.
 Makeup is mostly made of moisturizing materials, which could hinder the peeling process.

 Avoid direct exposure to the sun and tanning beds for approximately one to two months after treatment.
 This is to minimize the chance of light or dark spots.